RSS

 Remember that value and price vary between sellers’ and buyers’ perspectives!

-• Disregard your view of your home’s worth for a moment and start considering what it is worth to a prospective buyer.
+• Set aside your view of your home’s value for a moment and consider what it is worth to a prospective buyer.
 Chances are, you have invested much time and money into making your house the perfect home for you.
 A buyer doesn’t share your memories or emotions or care about your financial situation.

 • Consider going to open houses.
-Remember to look at other homes with the impartial eye of a buyer, not from the view of a current homeowner looking to sell.
+Remember to view other homes with the impartial eye of a buyer, not from the perspective of a current homeowner looking to sell.

-• The price per square foot formula is a good way to compare apartment condos.
-It is unsuitable for houses as most homes have different finishes and styles.
+• The price-per-square-foot formula is a helpful way to compare apartment condos.
+It is unsuitable for houses, as most homes have different finishes and styles.

 • Is it a seller’s market?
 A buyer’s market?